 4. Avoid Smoking and Aerosol Sprays

-Aerosol sprays can release harmful chemicals, VOCs, formaldehyde in the air.
+Aerosol sprays can release harmful chemicals, VOCs, and formaldehyde into the air.
 It can make your indoor air polluted.
 You can use other sprays like deodorants instead of this.
 Avoid smoking and aerosol sprays will improve your indoor air quality.

 5. Use Houseplants